 All of that being said, it is worth mentioning that potential employers these days are much more flexible when it comes to hiring people who have little to no experience in the field.
 A lot of companies have special training programs designed for newcomers – employers pay just as much attention to a person’s personality as they do to their skills.
 However, if you truly do want to learn how to become a software engineer, you should try to get as much experience as possible, whatever that experience would be.

 Finally, motivation will play a huge part in you being able to get a job as a software engineer.
 It is also one of the deciding factors for the question “how long does it take to become a software engineer?”.
 Let me explain.

 Many people tend to think that motivation is only relevant when you’re going to a job interview.
 That couldn’t be further from the truth!
 Motivation has to be something that you apply every single day, whether it be university assignments, individual projects or actual work.
 And it goes to show!
-If you motivated to be a software engineer, it will be obvious from the work that you do.
+If you motivated to be on the software engineer career path, it will be obvious from the work that you do.

 Furthermore, motivation means that you put in the time and effort to research the subject even when you “don’t need to”.
 If your engineering work starts and ends at a specific hour and as soon as you enter or exit the office, you can’t say that you’re motivated or passionate about the subject.
 To truly stand out of the crowd of people who are looking for ways how to become a software engineer, you have to spend time learning about it even on weekends, holidays and other free periods that you might have.
 If you’re not motivated, however, it will be exceptionally hard to do so.